Peter Drucker Got It Wrong

 We live in a time when business is shouldering responsibility more than it ever has, which is pretty amazing if you ask me.
 We as consumers are wanting not just goods and services for ourselves, but wanting our dollars to provide goods/services that meet a need in the world too.
 We want the brands we follow to be transformational, not just transactional.

-The overlap between businesses and social functions is deepening every day.
-And having an ever growing purpose deeper than maximizing shareholder value and providing jobs is become a key to success.
+The overlap between businesses and social functions is deepening every day, and having an ever growing purpose deeper than maximizing shareholder value and providing jobs is becoming a key to success.
 We employees and owners—change makers—want our work to have impact.
 I’d dare to say we need it to have impact for us to be our best selves at work.
 We need the organizations we pour our emotional/financial/chronological/spiritual resources into to be doing more than stackin' "dolla dolla billz, y’all”.